 In his 1965 report G.S.M.
 Ibbetson reported that the chapel, seating only 14, had proved to be too small and a decision had been taken to enlarge it in memory of the late County Commissioner John Foster Beaver Jnr.
+The original doorway into the barn can be seen in outline near the wooden plaques on the north wall.
+Andrew Wallbank tells that he camped for a week in the paddock whilst helping Alf Jennings complete the chapel interior.
 The work was completed in 1966 so as to accommodate the full complement of visitors for a service and incorporates a stained glass memorial window, in the form of a cross with the inscription 'I will lift mine eyes unto the hills', to the late County Commissioner who died on the 31st August 1965.
 It was dedicated by the Bishop of Bradford the Right Reverend Michael Parker on the 23rd July 1966 in the presence of Canon A Edgar, Vicar of Ben Rhydding, Rev J Potter, Vicar of Kettlewell and the Methodist Superintendent Minister of Ilkley, Rev A Thornton.
 In typical Dales fashion the weather that day was poor with the mist so thick that one could not see across the paddock to the chapel.
 Nevertheless over 350 people attended the ceremony and were entertained to refreshments afterwards.
 The cost of the work, about £400, was subscribed by friends of Hag Dyke and the late County Commissioner.

 In October 1972 the wedding ceremony of Andrew Walbank took place in the chapel.
 On this occasion the day was fine, crisp and clear with the Dales matching the bride and both looking their best.
-Afterwards the reception was held in the main lounge with all the food etc. being transported to the hostel by land rover.
+Afterwards the reception was held in the main lounge with all the food etc. being transported to the hostel by Land Rover.
 Some fourteen years earlier, in 1958, the Brigantes Rover Crew organised the first Dalesman Hike.

 Andrew, Peter Flood and David Priestman all Senior Scouts at 1st Ben Rhydding, hiked over 40 miles over some of the most rugged countryside in the Dales to win the silver cup of the first Dalesman Cup competition for Senior Scouts in nine hours beating the next team by only two minutes.
-Starting at Grassington the route took them to Kettlewell and then the first check point at Hag Dyke, thence on to Buckden, Beckermonds and across the moors to Ribblehead, Allan Pot and through Horton to Stainforth Bridge.
+Starting at Grassington the route took them to Kettlewell and then the first check point at Hag Dyke, thence on to Buckden, Beckermonds and across the moors to Ribblehead, Alum Pot and through Horton to Stainforth Bridge.
 Fifteen teams competed.

 Fifty years of Scouting is commemorated in a window to the right of the door as one enters the chapel.
 The oak door was made by Jim Williamson and incorporates two stained glass panels which unfortunately were reversed in error when the door was glazed.
 It has proved impossible to correct the error.
-The windows were designed and worked by Brenda Shaw of Warrington.
+The windows were designed and worked by Brenda Shaw a scouter from Warrington.
+The cill for this window was cut from a stone on the moor by Alf Jennings in 1953.